andrew/ultimate-awesome/README.md

 - [Awesome-Code](https://github.com/BinbinBian/Awesome-Code) - Links to a curated list of awesome implementations of  models.
 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.
 - [awesome-sports-camera-calibration](https://github.com/cemunds/awesome-sports-camera-calibration) - A collection of resources on Sports Camera Calibration.
+- [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
 - [awesome-visionOS-apps](https://github.com/furnacecreek/awesome-visionOS-apps) - 🥽 A curated list of awesome apps designed for visionOS and Apple Vision Pro.
-- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about learned point cloud compression.
 - [awesome-hacktoberfest](https://github.com/mattjegan/awesome-hacktoberfest) - An Awesome List of Awesome Hacktoberfest-Related Projects.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
-- [awesome-ai-models](https://github.com/alternbits/awesome-ai-models) - A curated list of top AI models and LLMs.
 - [awesome-custom-search-engines](https://github.com/davzoku/awesome-custom-search-engines) - 🏃💨 List of custom search engines & shortcuts to improve your daily workflow.
 - [Awesome-Scene-Change-Detection](https://github.com/DoongLi/Awesome-Scene-Change-Detection) - This repo contains a curative list of scene change detection(SCD), including papers, videos, codes, and related websites.
-- [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [Firmware-Guide](https://github.com/mikeroyal/Firmware-Guide) - Firmware Guide.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.